Lhongpei/ipps-drl/README.md

 "-" means that this machine can not process this operation.

-The file store this simple problem is `./example/problem.ipps`.
+The file stores this simple problem can be found in  `./example/problem.ipps` and `./example/problem.ippssol`.

 ## Reference